sutrolabs/petruchio/README.md

 ## Usage

 There's a bunch of reasons you might want to use a ring buffer.
-For example, you might need one to back a rate limiter:
+For example, you might need one to back a rate limiter.

+Give it your Redis instance, a name for the buffer, buffer size, and a default value each entry in the buffer is initialized with:

 ```ruby
 @ring = Petruchio::Ring.new(redis_instance, 'request_limiter', 10, 0.0)